 Gullah Culture and Arts Tours

 To understand the remarkable resilience of the Gullah people, it’s helpful to first understand their origins.
-By the mid-18th century, thousands of enslaved Africans had managed to survive the often deadly Middle Passage, and had reached various destinations along the shores of the Atlantic.
+By the mid-18th century, thousands of enslaved Africans had managed to survive the often-deadly Middle Passage and had reached various destinations along the shores of the Atlantic.
 Given the literal isolation of the area at the time, many of these people were able to preserve their original traditions, along with some aspects of language that would become known as the Gullah-Geechee dialect—a regional version of English-based Creole.

 It’s difficult to overstate the impact that the budding town of Mitchelville had on shaping Gullah culture.
 From its very start, the formerly enslaved people set about building their own community, by their own rules.
 They created a system of self-government including elections for their own leaders and officials, and they developed a functioning economy with education at its heart.

 It’s said that Harriet Tubman herself, the American abolitionist and fearless leader of the Underground Railroad, once visited Mitchelville in person, having heard of the significant strides that the Gullah people had made in building their new community.
 To Tubman and to many of the newly freed people across the nation, Mitchelville was a true inspiration, and word of its existence began to spread far and wide.
-To so many, it represented resilience and hope, and perhaps more importantly, it demonstrated that all men really were created equal here, at last.
+It represented resilience and hope, and perhaps more importantly, it demonstrated that all men really were created equal here, at last.

 Visitors today can still experience the inspiration of Mitchelville up close.
 Situated on the North end of Hilton Head Island, its roads give way to wooded trails and peaceful wetlands, a modern enclave blending in harmoniously with its natural surroundings.
 Among the must-visit spots, Historic Mitchelville Freedom Park marks the precise location where America’s first self-governing community of formerly enslaved people took up the mantle to create their own free community.